peterzimon/docs-api/handlebars-themes/context/post.md

 ### URL

-URL is a calculated, created based on the blog's permalink setting and the post's other properties.
+URL is a calculated, created based on the site's permalink setting and the post's other properties.
 It exists as a data attribute, but should always be output using the special [{{url}} helper](doc:url) rather than referenced as a data attribute.

 That means always open a context and use `{{url}}` explicitly, and is the same for _all_ resources, but especially important because post has a data attribute present.
 So, **always** do `{{#post}}{{url}}{{/post}}` **never** do `{{post.url}}`.